-- Pets that have abnormally high liver enzyme values in the blood – the liver may be damaged and may not have enough healthy cells to do its job.
+- pets have abnormally high liver enzyme values in the blood.
+The liver may be damaged and may not have enough healthy cells to do its job.

-- Pets that have low albumin levels in the blood – albumin is a type of protein made in the liver, and low levels of albumin signal that the liver may not have enough healthy cells to do its job.
+- pets have low albumin levels in the blood.
+Albumin is a type of protein made in the liver, and low levels of albumin signal that the liver may not have enough healthy cells to do its job.

-- Very young pets that are not growing well – there may be a congenital defect in the blood supply that is preventing the liver from doing its job.
+- very young pets are not growing well.
+There may be a congenital defect in the blood supply that is preventing the liver from doing its job.

-- Any pet that has seizures (convulsions or ‘fits’) - liver disease is the cause of some seizure disorders because of poor blood supply or because there are not enough healthy liver cells to do the job.
+- a pet has seizures (also called convulsions).
+Liver disease is the cause of some seizure disorders because of poor blood supply or because there are not enough healthy liver cells to do the job.

 Is there special preparation for the test?

 Yes.
-Before starting the test, the pet must be completely fasted (all food withheld) for 12 hours.
+Fasting is generally advised for 12 hours before performing the test.
 The fast is an important part of the protocol, and must be strictly enforced.
 Even treats and chew toys must be withheld.
 The fasting period gives the liver time to retrieve any bile acids remaining in the blood stream.
 This means that before the test starts there are no bile acids, or only very low levels of bile acids in the blood stream.

 How is the test performed?